-7 Things You May Not Know About Charlie Brown Snoopy
+7 Things You May Not Know About Snoopy From Charlie Brown

 1. Snoopy's Family

-Snoopy has 7 siblings; 2 sisters and 5 brothers.
-His sisters are Belle and Molly and his brothers are Spike, Marbles, Andy, Olaf and Rover.
+Snoopy has seven siblings: two sisters and five brothers.
+His sisters are Belle and Molly, and his brothers are Spike, Marbles, Andy, Olaf, and Rover.
 Snoopy and all his siblings are from Daisy Hill Puppy Farm and went their separate ways when they were young.

 Of all his siblings, Spike was featured the most in the Peanuts comic strip.
-Spike lives in a hollow catus in a desert Needles, California.
-He is very skinny, and is always seen wearing a hat.
-Sometimes, he has shoes on and according to Spike, the shoes were a gift from his friend, Mickey Mouse.
+Spike lives in a hollow cactus in a desert called Needles, California.
+He is very skinny and is always seen wearing a hat.
+Sometimes, he has shoes on, and according to Spike, the shoes were a gift from his friend, Mickey Mouse.

 2. Snoopy's Original Owner

 Charlie Brown is not the original owner of Snoopy.
 Snoopy's original owner was a little girl name Lila, who bought Snoopy at the Daisy Hill Puppy Farm.
 Lila adored Snoopy but had to return him to the puppy farm because her family decided it was not suitable to have a dog around in their apartment building home.
 Subsequently, Snoopy was bought by Charlie Brown from Daisy Hill Puppy Farm.